 - (Lust of the eyes) Grab satisfaction, Jesus, and show us that you’re really God and jump off this precipice.
 The angels will catch you (hopefully)!

 - (Lust of the pride of life) Grab satisfaction, Jesus, and rule over all the kingdoms of the world, just bow down and worship me first.

-Jesus prevailed over every temptation by knowing the Word of God.
+Jesus overcame every temptation by knowing the Word of God.
 Each time he rebuked Satan with, “It is written…”.

 Now at the end of his earthly ministry, Satan tempts again, this time to avoid the cross altogether.
 When we’re tempted, we struggle to resist sin and cling to holiness.
 Jesus struggled to let go of his holiness in order to embrace sin-bearing.
 John MacArthur said, “We fight to hold onto God.
 He fought to let go of God.
 We fight to be joined to God; He fought against being separated from God.”
 Jesus triumphed over temptation again, this time through prayer.
 While he had prayed for the cup to pass, he was also surrendering his will to the Father.
 There was no other way to redeem humanity but to drink this cup down the very last drop.

-So what’s the secret to prevailing over temptation, Jesus’-style?
+So what’s the secret to overcoming temptation, Jesus’-style?
 How can we reject sin, and cling to holiness?
 The answer is found in Matthew 26:41.
 “Watch and pray lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.’”